RibbonCommunications/sbc_aws_cloudformation/supported/pre_requisites/README.md

 # Upload HFE.sh script to S3

-Launching of a High-availabilty Front End instance requires access to the HFE.sh script.
+Launching of a High Availabilty Front End instance requires access to the HFE.sh script.
 This script is to be uploaded to an S3 bucket available to your region in advance of a launch attempt of the HFE.
 The HFE.sh script and role can be re-used across multiple instances of HFE nodes in your region.

 To make HFE.sh script available do the following: